-Karen Watts-Plater, her partner David Henry, and mother-in-law Margaret Plater live on a small hobby farm in the Beaver Valley in central Ontario.
+Karen Watts-Plater, her partner David Harvey, and mother-in-law Margaret Plater live on a small hobby farm in the Beaver Valley in central Ontario.
 The trio’s home is an 1875-built house on a farm Watts-Plater and her late husband John Plater bought over twenty years ago to raise sheep and horses.

 Until recently, the house ran an oil-burning furnace for heating and had a noisy old air conditioner.
 Watts-Plater, with help from a Registered Energy Advisor and contractors, was able to get her home from consuming 225 GJ a year to just 82 GJ a year — a drop of 143 GJ!